open-feature/open-feature-operator/docs/feature_flag_in_process_configuration.md

         value: "val2"
 ```

-This resulting resource is transformed into enviromant variables and injected into all containers
+This resulting resource is transformed into environment variables and injected into all containers
 of the annotated Pod

 ```yaml